 Here are some of the top social determinants of health and why they’re so important:

 Economic stability is probably the most important SDOH.
 It measures a person’s social, economic, and work status.
 It can have a big effect on access to health care as well as healthy (or unhealthy) behaviors.
 For example, studies have shown that socioeconomic status is linked to a surprising number of employee physical health problems including heart disease, hypertension, diabetes, and cancer.

 Also, it may be harder for people with low-income status to pay co-payments, deductibles, or other health care costs, which could prevent them from getting the care the need.
 Because of this, ignored medical issues can get worse, eventually requiring more expensive, urgent or emergency care later.
 When we know how stable an employees is financially, we can address barriers to care while still giving the medical attention and support that they need.

-Access to Care
+Access to Health Care

 Social Support Networks

-It’s also important to understand how support networks, or lack thereof, impact a person’s overall health and well-being.
-When people are trying to reach health care goals, they often lean on friends and family for support and encouragement.
+When people try to reach health care goals, they often lean on friends and family for support and encouragement.
 It’s also valuable to know what’s available in your community.
 Having a solid social support network improves the ability to cope with stressful situations and supports active health care participation.

-We work with our clients to truly understand social determinants of health as well as other unique population attributes.
-This allows us to create customized solutions to best meet the needs of employers and employees.
+We work with our clients to truly understand SDOH as well as other unique population traits.
+This allows us to create a customized solution that best meets the needs of employers and employees.